drupol/not-a-number.io/content/page/about.md

 I currently work at [the European Commission](https://ec.europa.eu) in Brussels and I'm always ready for new and exciting challenges.

-Full stack developer, I used to work with Drupal since more than 10 years.
+Linux and Freebsd afficionado, full stack developer, I used to work with PHP since more than 10 years.
-First as a hobby, then as a contributor, then as a service provider.
+I started with Drupal.
+First as a hobby, then as a contributor, then as a service provider and finally as a core maintainer.
-I maintain [a couple of modules](https://drupal.org/u/pol), teach Drupal to some organisations and do some specific development upon requests.
+I still maintain [a couple of modules](https://drupal.org/u/pol), teach Drupal to some organisations and do some specific development upon requests.

 In 2019, after [resigning from being Drupal core maintainer](https://www.drupal.org/project/drupal/issues/3089877),